PKuravskyi/PetPythonPlaywright/README.md

 1. Have "Make" installed on your local machine, refer to [prerequisites](#prerequisites)
 2. Go through the [Makefile](Makefile) to see the list of available commands
 3. Run the command, example: `make test-docker-all`

+### How to autoformat code:

+1. Autoformat everything in a project: `black .`.
+You can also specify custom path or files you want to autoformat